 Looking for massage therapy in Stuart or Palm City, Florida?
-We are delighted to welcome Massage Therapist Sonia Eckweiler MA78962 to Advanced Wellness Solutions.
+We are delighted to welcome Licensed Massage Therapist Michael Strauss MA88508 to Advanced Wellness Solutions.
 MM40754

-Sonia’s extensive experience, skill and background makes her the perfect choice for our practice.
-We trust Sonia to provide exceptional massage therapy care for patients suffering from chronic pain or a serious injury such as auto accident injuries.
+Michael’s extensive experience, skill and background makes him the perfect choice for our practice.
+We trust Michael to provide exceptional massage therapy care for patients suffering from chronic pain or a serious injury such as auto accident injuries.

 A Passion for Massage Therapy